erroronline1/caro/readme.md

 ### Audit
 The application enables you to prepare internal audits, including programme objectives, audit method and an import of previous summaries for selected units.
 Question phrasing from other templates can be reused and every question can be assigned fitting regulatory issues.
 On editing the audit programme questions can be added, deleted, reordered by [dragging and dropping](#miscellaneous) and reimported.
 The summary of a previous audit for the respective unit can be imported for upcoming reference.
 Audits can be added to the calendar from the form as well, informing selected units.
+[Markdown](#markdown) is available.

 ![audit template screenshot](http://toh.erroronline.one/caro/audit%20template%20en-fullpage.png)

 Executing an audit starts by selecting one of the prepared templates.
 Answers and statements will be initially imported from the last audit for the selected unit.
 Breaks and edits on ongoing audits are always possible unless the audit is marked as finished.
 After that the audit is not longer editable nor deleteable and becomes a system record.
 On finishing an audit the report is distributed via [messenger](#conversations) toward all users with the [`regulatory`-permission](#runtime-variables) and all members of the audited unit.
 Closed audits can be displayed and exported within the [evaluation and summary-module](#regulatory-evaluations-and-summaries).
+[Markdown](#markdown) is available.

 ![audit screenshot](http://toh.erroronline.one/caro/audit%20en-fullpage.png)

 [Content](#content)

 ### Management review
 Similar to audits you can enter management reviews, save and edit later, make them a permanent system record by closing them.
 A new review always starts with the input of the last saved one to begin with.
 The default language-files contain all required issues, so no topic is forgotten.
 On finishing a management review an alert is distributed via [messenger](#conversations) toward all users with the [`regulatory`-permission](#runtime-variables).
 Closed management reviews can be displayed and exported within the [evaluation and summary-module](#regulatory-evaluations-and-summaries).

-Most of the CARO App is data driven, a management review may be adressed to third parties though.
-Therefore a bit of styling is possible using the [Markdown](#markdown) syntax.
+[Markdown](#markdown) is available.

 [Content](#content)